YemenOpenSource/.github/profile/README.md

 ## Contributing

 We encourage every Yemeni developer to particpate with us in this initiative.
 Let's take an actiont to make the world a better place!

-See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.

 ## Support